Venice Italy

 After Florence, our next stop is Venice: We had decided during our trip planning that it would be logical to turn in the rental car in Florence, and take the train to Venice.
-This is because cars are not allowed in Venice, and the only place to park is on the mainland and no parking anywhere else.
+This is because cars are not allowed in Venice, and the only place to park is on the mainland with no parking anywhere else.

 Since we had never visited Venice previously, we had a lot of expectations, we imagined this: cruising down Venice's canals in a gondola, feeling like a movie star with a gondolier singing just for you.
 Forget traffic jams, here gondolas are the taxis!
 Venice is like a giant museum, with history around every corner.
 We Imagined wandering colorful alleyways, popping out into bustling squares filled with friendly people and yummy food smells.